Law Firm Pro Bono Program Resources

 The NALP Directory includes information on the pro bono activities of each firm.
 Enter the name of a firm and select the “Pro Bono / Public Interest” tab.

 Chambers Associate also provides information on pro bono hours.
-You can find the average number of pro bono hours completed by associates, total pro bono hours across all offices and how pro bono hours are counted towards billable requirements through this link or at the front of Chambers Associate’s Student’s Guide to Law Firms.
-A copy of the guide is available at the CDO Resource Library.
+You can find the average number of pro bono hours completed by associates, total pro bono hours across all offices and how pro bono hours are counted towards billable requirements through the Chambers Associate’s Pro Bono Survey

 Reproductive Rights Pro Bono